 - Outbreak containment measures, including prompt and safe burial of the dead, identifying people who may have been in contact with someone infected with Ebola and monitoring their health for 21 days, the importance of separating the healthy from the sick to prevent further spread, and the importance of good hygiene and maintaining a clean environment.

-The influenza virus, also known as the flu, is the most common viral infection known to man.
+The influenza virus, also known as the flu, is the most common acute viral infection known to man.
 Influenza is a respiratory tract infection, and it takes between one and four days for symptoms to start showing (Andrew, et al, 2014).
 Influenza is airborne, spread by coming into contact with droplets coughed and sneezed by an infected person.

 The initial signs of an influenza infection are muscle aches and a sore throat, which occur within two days of infection.
 These pave way to a fever and a runny nose, which shows an effort of our bodies trying to expel the virus.
 During the illness, one may experience persistent headaches, extreme exhaustion and coughs.